Meettya/clinch.jsx/README.md

     packer = new Clinch runtime : on
     # add plugin (chainable)
     packer.addPlugin clinch_jsx
+    # or with some options via builder
+    packer.addPlugin clinch_jsx harmony : yes

 For more information see main module documentation.